Full story updated.

 Price & Release Date

-We should receive an announcement from Fiat in the second half of the year regarding the launch and availability of the Topolino.
+We should receive an announcement from Fiat this year regarding the launch and availability of the Topolino.
 Initially, the Topolino could launch in markets that the Ami already serves and those where Fiat has a stronghold, and the price would be in the vicinity of 6,000 EUR.
+As per Italian news reports, the new Fiat Topolino would likely cost more than the Citroen Ami.

 Like the Citroen Ami and the Opel Rocks-e, the Fiat Topolino will also be manufactured at the Stellantis Kenitra plant in Morocco.
 There’s no other site with tooling for electric quadricycle production, so it makes sense for Fiat to make the Topolino alongside its platform mates.